mohanaravind/carND-Traffic-Sign-Classifier/README.md

 The images from the original website were of different sizes.
 I had to scale them to fit to the size the model accepts (32 x 32).
 The orientation of each of these images are different.
 Some are tilted or little skewed and that could make it difficult for the network to detect the right sign

-2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction:

 | Image			        |     Prediction	        					|